AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 The Titan system can control up to 64 lines/universes, but some consoles are limited by licence to lower numbers of output lines.
 The lines/universes can be set to any number from 1 - 9999 but there can't be more than 64 of them in total.

-Console | Licensed lines | Recommended processing lines
+Console | Licensed lines | Onboard processing limit
 --------|----------------|-------
-Simulator      | 64* | 1
+Simulator      | 64 (note 1) |
 T1             | 1   | 1
 T2             | 2   | 2
-T3             | 16^ | 16
+T3             | 16 (note 2) | 16 (note 3)
 D3-010         | 8   | 8
 D3-110         | 24  | 24
 D3-Core        | 16  | 16
-D7             | 64  | 32
+D7             | 64  | 32 (note 3)
-D9             | 64  | 32
+D9             | 64  | 32 (note 3)
-Titan Mobile   | 64  | 16
+Titan Mobile   | 64  | 16 (note 3)
-Quartz         | 64  | 16
+Quartz         | 64  | 16 (note 3)
-Tiger Touch 2  | 64  | 16
+Tiger Touch 2  | 64  | 16 (note 3)
-Arena          | 64  | 16
+Arena          | 64  | 16 (note 3)
-Sapphire       | 64  | 16
+Sapphire       | 64  | 16 (note 3)

-*Simulator outputs DMX spoiler every few minutes <br/>
+Note 1: Simulator outputs DMX spoiler every few minutes <br/>
-^T3 licence can be expanded to 64 universes with optional licence pack, recommended processing remains 16 lines.
+Note 2: T3 licence can be expanded to 64 universes with optional licence pack, onboard processing remains 16 lines. <br/>
+Note 3: Processing for extra lines can be added using TNP (TitanNet Processing)

-The console itself will process DMX output for a number of lines as shown above, for larger systems above that you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
+The console itself will process DMX output for a number of lines as shown above, for larger systems above that you need to network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
 This off-loads the DMX processing, allowing the console to control up to its maximum licensed number of DMX universes (a TNP will not increase the number of licensed universes available from a system, nor can you increase the number of licensed universes by connecting multiple devices).

-> For 64-line consoles, the software does not enforce the processing line limit, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
-A warning will be shown in the processing load section of the TitanNet overview.

-If a show file is loaded into a console with a lower number of licensed outputs, the lowest-numbered lines will be output.
+>  If a show file is loaded into a console with a lower number of licensed outputs, the lowest-numbered lines will be output.
 All patch and programming information will be retained for other lines but no control data will be output.

 ## Default output settings